mateuszfryc/Node.js-Multiplayer-Lobby/README.md

 **Websockets Games Feed**

 - Real-time updates for hosted games status changes.
-Intended for player searching for games.
+Intended for players searching for games.
 - Socket.IO integration for game feed updates.

-## What GALS doesn't do?
+## What NLMG doesn't do?

 - **Matchmaking:** This server is not intended to be used for matchmaking.
 It is designed to be a lobby server where players can create and search games.
 - **Join/Leave Management:** This server does not manage player joining or leaving games.
 It is up to the game host to manage this.
+There are optional REST endpoints for joining and leaving games, but they are not included in the intended flow.

 ## Intended Games Flow